-In 2025, total supply of natural flake graphite has been forecast at 1.15Mt (Source: Argus Graphite White Paper 2019) with 400kt from China and 350Kt from Mozambique.
+In 2025, total supply of natural flake graphite has been forecast at 1.15Mt (Source: Argus Graphite White Paper 2019) with 400kt expected from China and 350Kt expected from Mozambique.
 Back in 2016, China produced 490kt but production has dropped by 20% due to tightening environmental regulations.
-With heightened risk in southern Africa in particular the supply of graphite ahead is considered highly speculative.
-Not all graphite flakes are the same and they have various uses and prices (see overleaf and page 14).
-China might be the biggest global supplier, but it does not produce much jumbo and X-large flake graphite, which it must import.
+With heightened risk in southern Africa in particular the supply of graphite ahead is considered highly speculative and the largest producer of graphite worldwide (Syrah Resources/Mozambique) temporarily ceased all production in 2020 due to ongoing country risk and high operating costs in relation to prices.
+Not all graphite flakes are the same - they have various uses and prices (see overleaf and page 18).
+China might be the biggest global supplier, but it does not produce substantial quantities of jumbo and X-large flake graphite, which it must import.